rtts/django-tidy/README.md

 1. Make sure the original `tidy` command is installed (e.g., `sudo apt install tidy`)

+2. Install pytidylib: `pip install pytidylib`

-2. Copy the `tidy/` directory from this repository to your Django project (or anywhere else on your Python path)
+3. Copy the `tidy/` directory from this repository to your Django project (or anywhere else on your Python path)

-3. Add the following to your `MIDDLEWARE` setting:
+4. Add the following to your `MIDDLEWARE` setting:

         MIDDLEWARE += ['tidy.middleware.TidyMiddleware']

-4. Enjoy!
+5. Enjoy!

 ## Precautions